ClaikoCode/Portfolio/DevJourney.md

 ## Day 1

 Learning how to setup a Vite + React project.
+Simple setup with Node.js and NPM.

 Learning the basics of React: